Pickles by Brian Crane for May 04, 2014

 7. Missing large

-BarbJay almost 10 years ago
+BarbJay over 10 years ago

 My friend used to ride her 4 year old brother on the package seat behind her seat on the bike…with her mom’s permission.
 He was told only to “hold on”: Another friend rode her little sister on her bike’s handlebars.
 Nobody thought anything of it.
 Actually, I’ve wondered about those bike helmets.
 I never fell on my head but scraped my knees and elbows a lot along with ripping up sleeves and pant legs.